-Our whole conception of personality has been gained from our knowledge of human persons, all of whom have form like our own, from which, we have easily assumed that form and personality are inseparably connected, and that neither can exist without the other.
-Having believed that God is in the form of a man, and that Christ is in "the express image" of God, (Heb.
-1:3), we inevitably reach the conclusion that they are two separate and distinct personalities.
+Our whole conception of personality has been gained from our knowledge of human persons, all of whom have form like our own, from which we have easily assumed that form and personality are inseparably connected, and that neither can exist without the other.
+Having believed that God is in the form of a man, and that Christ is in "...the express image..." of God (Hebrews 1:3), we inevitably reach the conclusion that they are two separate and distinct personalities.

-In attributing to God a form with which his personality is bound up we become involved in another error, viz., the limiting of that person-ality in its expression to that particular form.
-God is in ho such way so restricted, but finds free expression for his Being in the universal Spirit which he is.
+In attributing to God a form with which his personality is bound up we become involved in another error, viz., the limiting of that personality in its expression to that particular form.
+God is in no such way so restricted, but finds free expression for his Being in the universal Spirit which he is.

 The Spirit which fills all space, and is in and through all things, the power by which all things are created, maintained and governed, the universal invisible and incomprehensible God.
+His activities are manifest in an infinite number of ways regardless of any bodily form, though it is by no means impossible for him to provide a form in which his personality may have expression in some particular way.

-His activities are manifest in an infinite number of ways regardless of any bodily form, though it is by no means impossible for him to provide a form in which his personality may have expression in some particular ways
+It must be remembered that God's revelations to man cover only a part from a few basic principles or attributes of his character, his work pertaining to this world, or at most, "...this heaven and this earth;" (Genesis 1:1).
+And of matters relating to other worlds or systems he says (see revelation to Moses; Doctrine and Covenants Section 22), that for wise reasons this knowledge "...remaineth in me."
+(Doctrine and Covenants 22:21a).
+It is enough for man to know himself and his earthly environment and the purpose of his being.

-It must be remembered that God's revelations to man cover only a part from a few basic principles or attributes of his character, his work pertaining to this world, or at most, "this heaven and this earth."
-And of metters relating to other worlds or systems he says, (See Revi to Moses, D.C.
-22), that for wise reasons this knowledge "remaineth in me".
-It is enough forman to know himself and his earthly environment and the purpose of his being.
+Personality in this connection is nicely set forth in the following;

-Personality in this connection is nicely set forth in the following: "What is the essence, the essential idea, of personality?
-It is not outline, it is not limitation, it is not location in space .
-John Locke, a the English philosopher, says that the central idea of personality is thought and intelligence.
+"What is the essence, the essential idea, of personality?
+It is not outline, it is not limitation, it is not location in space.
+John Locke, the English philosopher, says that the central idea of personality is thought and intelligence.
 Hermann Lotze, one of the foremost scientific philosophers of the world, asserts the same.
 Conscious selfhood, he says, is the essence of personality.
 And so we may assert and believe that God is personal, while we eliminate from the definition of that word all that limits, all that locates, all that cripples, all that hampers personality, as we are acquainted with it in ourselves and in each other.
-And we may rightly, I believe-carefully defining terms and understanding what they mean, assert of God that he is the infinite person."-Belief in God, by M.J.
-Savage, p 74.
+And we may rightly, I believe carefully defining terms and understanding what they mean, assert of God that he is the infinite person."
+(Belief in God by M. J. Savage, page 74).